GiveItTime/AlvaroR_HENAAC2016/Assembly/ReadMe.md

-String_Hashing, hashes ten strings in assembly; that are specifically chosen for to have a high collision rate.
+String_Hashing, hashes ten strings in assembly; that are specifically hard coded in for a high collision rate.
 My hashing algorithm drastically reduces these collisions.<br /> <br />Matrix_3x3 handles the multiplication of a 3x3 matix that is already hard coded into the program.